Information for beamtime

 Beam line capabilities

-• larger FOV with mosaic imaging but sample thickness should not greatly exceed depth of focus DOF (depends on energy and zone plate)
+• larger FOV with mosaic imaging but sample thickness should not greatly exceed 50-100 microns to be in focus

-• In situ imaging – temperature, pressure, gas delivery, mass spec, batteries, etc
+• In situ imaging – temperature, pressure, gas delivery, mass spec, electrochemistry, etc

 Your experiment

-• Feasibility: Please contact beam line staff (see TXM web site for contact information) to discuss feasibility of your experiment and focus on portions of your scientific questions that the TXM can best answer.
+• Feasibility: Please contact beam line staff (see Researchers for contact information) to discuss feasibility of your experiment and focus on portions of your scientific questions that the TXM can best answer.

-• Staff will ask about other characterization that you have done before considering TXM (e.g. bench testing of batteries and catalysts, testing of in situ cells and setup, and XANES on a bulk XAS beam line and/or other X-ray methods before TXM XANES imaging).
+• Staff will ask about other characterization that you have done before considering TXM (e.g. electrochemical testing, testing of in situ cells and setup, and XANES on a bulk XAS beamline before TXM XANES imaging).

-• Staff may recommend brief screening time to determine whether samples have good absorption contrast, appropriate thickness, and/or sufficient signal to noise for XANES imaging.
+• Staff may recommend brief screening time to determine if samples have good absorption contrast, appropriate thickness, and/or sufficient signal to noise.
 In some cases this screening will require an initial Letter of Intent.

 • Sample environments (pressure, temperature, gases etc.)